IsaakBerg/grasshopper-primer/en/1-foundations/1-1/3_talking-to-rhino.md

 ####1.1.3.8.
 TEMPLATES
-Creating and specifying a template file in your Grasshopper preferences is convenient way to set up every new Grasshopper definition you create.
+Creating and specifying a template file in your Grasshopper preferences is a convenient way to set up every new Grasshopper definition you create.
 The template can include Grasshopper components as well as panels and sketch objects for labeling.